krishpn/relatedtonepal/README.md

 # Research on Nepal: Topics of Personal Interest

 This project is dedicated to research concerning Nepal.
-A manuscript stemming from this work is presently under review with the Journal of Business and Management Research [Journal of Business and Management Research] (https://nepjol.info/index.php/JBMR).
+A manuscript stemming from this work is presently under review with the Journal of Business and Management Research [Journal of Business and Management Research](https://nepjol.info/index.php/JBMR).
 The full text will be made available upon the editorial board's decision.

 # Title: Beyond the Numbers: Causal Effects of Financial Report Sentiment on Bank Profitability
 This study establishes the causal effects of market sentiment on firm profitability, moving beyond traditional correlational analyses.
 It leverages a causal forest machine learning methodol-